kos-conf/restaurant-recommender-application/README.md

 The following steps and tools are required to run this demo:

-* Clone this repo if you haven't already and `cd` into the `restaurant-recommender-application` directory:
+* Open a terminal and clone this repo if you haven't already and go to the `restaurant-recommender-application` directory:

 ```shell
 git clone https://github.com/kos-conf/restaurant-recommender-application.git